Can I Eat Expired Crab Meat Cooked Leftovers?

 What are the food safety risks?

 Crab meat, especially leftovers, can pose risks of foodborne illnesses if not handled properly.
 Common pathogens to watch out for include Vibrio parahaemolyticus and Salmonella.
-To prevent illness, ensure proper cooking temperatures are met (145°F or 63°C) and refrigerate leftovers within two hours.
+To reduce the risk of foodborne illness, ensure proper cooking temperatures are met (145°F or 63°C) and refrigerate leftovers within two hours.
 High-risk scenarios include leaving cooked crab meat at room temperature for an extended period or consuming leftovers that have been stored improperly.

 What are some pro storage tips?